-Successful students receive a PRO 1 certificate that is a national standard audited by the American Avalanche Association.
+Successful students receive a PRO 1 certificate that is a national standard audited by the American Avalanche Association (A3).
 The evaluation criteria is taught and coached by the instructors and then evaluated during field exercises, mock operational exercises, and a written exam.
-The criteria applies guidelines established by the A3publication, Snow, Weather and Avalanches: Observational Guidelines for Avalanche Programs in the United States (SWAG ed.
+The criteria applies guidelines established by the A3 publication, Snow, Weather and Avalanches: Observational Guidelines for Avalanche Programs in the United States (SWAG ed.
 2016).
-Backcountry avalanche rescue response, route selection, and group management in avalanche terrain is also taught and evaluated.
+Single-rescuer avalanche response, route selection, and group management in avalanche terrain is also taught and evaluated.

 AIARE offers PRO 1 programs with different Modes of Travel: Ski/Splitboard, Motorized, and Foot/Snowshoe.

 Ski/Splitboard PRO 1 Programs are designed for the widest professional audience.
 Course participants must be able to safely travel downhill on skis/board through variable backcountry conditions.
 Participants must also be able to travel uphill at a moderate pace using skins.